chineseperson0645/CS30-major-project/Documentation/proposal.md

     Enviorment will need to be/have:
     - Open world [/]
     - Generating entities (Set Positions)
-    - Have interactable items (Random Postions)
+    - Have interactable items (Random Postions) //Ask if we can change to set locations.
     - Have different locations (Village, Forest) [/]

     Game will need to: